 FORD CASSELLA PRODUCTIONS has been producing the We’re Funny That Way Festival in Toronto.
 The festival started in the 90’s and was a huge success for many years.
 Then Maggie thought maybe we’ve come a long way we don’t need the festival — well, turns out we do.

 The Festival in the last three years has not only been a creative hit with packed houses, but every penny we made was given to queer charities.
 2017 we gave $30,000 to help launch Scarborough’s first lgbt youth drop in center, in 2018 we were able to donate $20,000 to Rainbow Railroad, a Canadian organization that rescues members of the worldwide LGBT community who are in danger based of violence or imprisonment (or worse) because they are LGBT.
-In 2019 we donated $25,000 to an indigenous two-spirit program in Red Deer, Alberta plus an additional $5,000 to Rainbow Railroad.
+In 2019 we donated $25,000 to an indigenous two-spirit program in Red Deer, Alberta.

-We create short and long form entertainment for the LGBT audience and their allies (really for anyone who isn’t a homophobic jerk).
+We aim to create short and long form entertainment for the queer audience and their allies (really for anyone who isn’t a homophobic jerk).

 Stand-up performances and specials, poetry slams, singers, songwriters, We’re Funny That Way has them all.
 Ground breaking content that entertains.

-Our pre-launch Facebook posts and videos have already reached hundreds of thousands of people.
+Our pre-launch social media posts reached hundreds of thousands of people.
 It’s proof that in spite of many gains, the queer community remains underserved, underrepresented and searching to see ourselves, hear our stories, and to connect with each other on a global scale.
 So we’re here to change that, one entertaining, educational, interesting video at a time.